CentechMTL/TableauDeBord/CONTRIBUTING.md

     * Make sure you have the latest project version
     * Describe clearly your problem and the sequence to reproduce it

 3. **Flag yourself** on the _issue_.
-It is important for a good work flow.
-If you are not aprt of the organisation, thus can't flag yourself on the _issue_, you just need to add _"Working on it"_ and the _issue_ will mark as "In progress".
+It is important for good workflow.
+If you are not a part of the organization, thus can't flag yourself on the _issue_, you just need to add _"Working on it"_ and the _issue_ will mark as "In progress".

-4. _Fork_ the repo
+4. _Fork_ the repository

 # Contribute to the website
 1. Create a branch
 2. Work on it
-3. Test your code!.
+3. Test your code!
 Only documentation and refactoring modifications does not need to have new tests.
-4. Make sure the tests are sucessful
+4. Make sure the tests are successful
 5. If your work need specific tasks for deployment, make sure to notify it in [update.md](update.md).
 6. Push and create a _pull request_

 # Good practices
-* Code and comments are in english
+* Code and comments are in English
 * Follow [Git _workflow_ ](http://nvie.com/posts/a-successful-git-branching-model/).
-    * Functionnality and big bugs are made via Pull Requests
+    * Functionality and big bugs are made via Pull Requests
-    * One bug/fucntionnality per pull requests, no exception!
+    * One bug/functionality per pull request, no exception!
     * Those pull requests are merged into the `dev` branch (Git flow : `develop` branch)
     * Name the branch based on the modification : `hotfix-XXX`, `feature-XXX`, etc.
     * The branch `prod` (Git flow : `master` branch) contains the production code.
 Do not try to _commit_ on this branch !

-* Your test must fail before your modification and pass with it
+* Your test must fail before your edits and then pass with them
 * Make thorough _commit_ comment
 * No test, no _pull request_